mlanduyt/structural_analysis/Assignment1/Bisection_Method/README.md

 ### Summary

-This code may be cloned via git clone https://github.com/mlanduyt/Bisection_Method/

 The main function of this code is executed by the running the 'run' file.

 This program is designed to execute the bisection method to determine the root of any continuous function.